core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Acknowledgments
 {: numbered="no"}

-The authors want to thank Jim Schaad and Carsten Bormann for providing valuable input to the draft.
+The authors want to thank Carsten Bormann, Francesca Palombini, and Jim Schaad for providing valuable input to the draft.

 --- fluff